AkmalBedrulzaman/AkmalBedrulzaman/README.md

 - 👋 Hi, I’m @AkmalBedrulzaman
 - 👀 I’m interested in Data Analyst, Business Analyst and Data Scientist
 - 🌱 I’m currently learning  Certified Associate in Business Analyst at Talentlab
-- 💞️ I’m looking to collaborate on Analyst Portfolio or Porject
+- 💞️ I’m looking to collaborate on Analyst Portfolio or Project
 - 📫 How to reach me thru my Linkedin https://www.linkedin.com/in/akmalbedrulzaman/

 <!---